ivadomed/ivadomed/docs/source/configuration_file.md

 - `n_it`: Integer.
 Number of Monte Carlo iterations.
 Set to 0 for no uncertainty computation.

 ## Transformations
-Indicate the transformation in the same order you would like them to be applied to your samples.
-For each transformation, please indicate the parameters as well as the following two optional entries:
+Transformations applied during data augmentation.
+Transformations are sorted in the order they are applied to the image samples.
+For each transformation, the following parameters are customizable:
 - `applied_to`: list betweem `"im", "gt", "roi"`.
 If not specified, then the transformation is applied to all loaded samples.
 Otherwise, only applied to the specified types: eg `["gt"]` implies that this transformation is only applied to the ground-truth data.
 - `dataset_type`: list between `"training", "validation", "testing"`.
 If not specified, then the transformation is applied to the three sub-datasets.
 Otherwise, only applied to the specified subdatasets: eg `["testing"]` implies that this transformation is only applied to the testing sub-dataset.